Valentines Day Charcuterie Board Ideas

 Putting together a Valentine’s Day Dessert Charcuterie Board is not only a lot of fun but very practical.
-I have a nice inventory of cutting boards and I use them all of the time and I love them for appetizers, desserts, salad items, and just about anything.
+Wooden and marble cutting boards are a wonderful way to display appetizers, desserts, salad bar items, really, just about anything.

-I try to make a Charcuterie Board for every dinner party I host.
-I even have a board that is five feet long.
-I cannot wait for the day I figure out how to use it affordably.
-It needs about one hundred items on it!
+I try to make a charcuterie board for every dinner party I host.
+While I have boards in many sizes, I have one board that is five feet long.
+It needs about one hundred items to fill it up and I cannot wait for the day I figure out how to use it affordably.

 Sugar Cookies with Royal Icing